envone/ember-runner/README.md

     - <your framework A>
     - <your framework B>
 ```
+**[PLEASE NOTE]**: Don't add manually files in public/apps (apps.output) and public/libraries (vendors/output), these folders are deleted each time you start the server.

 # Handlers
 The handlers are common action that you need to chain to transform a source file to a distributable one, for example an style file with .less extension will be transformed to a .css, and then minify to reduce the unrequired space, so will be ready for use in your deployed app.